ECCC-MSC/open-data/docs/faq/readme_en.md

 ## Can I have weather radar data ?

-The weather radar data that we freely provide to the public are the [GIF images]( ../msc-data/obs_radar/readme_radarimage-datamart_en.md) on the MSC open data server.
-We also offer the [North American Radar Mosaic](../msc-data/obs_radar/readme_radar_geomet_en.md) via WMS Geospatial Web Services.
+The weather radar data that we freely provide to the public are the [North American Radar Composite and Extrapolation](../msc-data/obs_radar/readme_radar_geomet_en.md) via GeoMet-Weather Geospatial Web Services.
+The North American Radar Composite is available every 6 minutes for the past 3 hours.
+We also offer the [GIF images](../msc-data/obs_radar/readme_radarimage-datamart_en.md) on the MSC open data server.
+[Documentation of radar observations](../msc-data/obs_radar/readme_radar_en.md) can be consulted for other radar data and products.

 The raw data, as well as various other products, are provided by a [cost-recovered service](../cost-recovered/readme_en.md#dedicated-data-feed).
 As part of this service, we push the data to the client's FTP server and provide a 24/7 service.
 The documentation for [radar products](https://collaboration.cmc.ec.gc.ca/cmc/CMOI/produits/samples/radar/vscan/Radar_Products_Available_CMC_Mai_2015_external.pdf) and [radar data formats](https://collaboration.cmc.ec.gc.ca/cmc/CMOI/produits/samples/radar/vscan/Formats_used_in_URP_En_last_version.pdf) is available.